-The University Emergency Management Coordinator is the point of contact for all emergency management programs, including preparedness.
-In coordination with various University departments, the Emergency Management Coordinator will ensure the following preparedness mechanisms are completed on a continual basis:
+The University Emergency Manager is the point of contact for all emergency management programs, including preparedness.
+In coordination with various University departments, the Emergency Manager will ensure the following preparedness mechanisms are completed on a continual basis:

 Emergency Exercises: Exercises are fundamental to the University's emergency preparedness program.
 Exercises test plan elements, as well as the University's ability to respond to specific incidents.
 The Federal Emergency Management Agency identifies four types of exercises, each with a significant degree of complexity and involvement.
 The University will conduct at least one emergency table-top exercise per year.
 The University should conduct a functional or full-scale exercise at least once every five years.
 Exercises should involve members of the Executive Group.